maxbrixner/pyghost/README.md

 ### 2.1 The "text" Command

-The most simple way to use pyghost is to enter text directly.
+Pyghost allows you to anonymize text directly from the command line.

+Command usage:

 ```bash
 python -m pyghost text <language> <text>
 ```

-For example
+For example:

 ```bash
 python -m pyghost text en "My name is John Doe, I was born in Dublin, I work for Allianz, and my email is john.doe@example.com.
 My wife's name is Jane Doe.
 Ireland is so beautiful this time of the year."
 ```

-The output should look somewhat like this:
+Output:

 ```
 My name is <person> <person>, I was born in <location>, I work for <organization>, and my email is <email>.
 My wife's name is <person> <person>. <location> is so beautiful this time of the year.